aws-samples/aws-security-hub-response-and-remediation/README.md

 Yes, they will be uploaded here, most likely in different CloudFormation templates if it makes sense.

 ### How can I use these playbooks from my Security Hub Master Account?
-Functionality for this is under development and will be offered as a separate CloudFormation template for those who want to run *only* from their Master account at a later date.
+Functionality for this is under development and will be offered as a separate IAC template for those who want to run *only* from their Master account at a later date.

 To get started on developing it yourself you can add an IAM Policy to your Lambda function's execution role that allows a Role in the Master Account to assume those Lambda functions.
 For more information see this Premium Support Knowledge Center post on cross-account Lambda policies: https://aws.amazon.com/premiumsupport/knowledge-center/lambda-function-assume-iam-role/